explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 ---

-<a id="org27028b0"></a>
+<a id="org19dc044"></a>

 # Typing Lessons 11: The Right-Hand Number Keys

 Your touch typing should feel more natural now that you've had the chance to get some typing practice with each free typing test that uses all of the letters on the standard QWERTY keyboard.
 If you're still having problems or feel like you need to look down at the keyboard as you type, try going back to earlier typing lessons and reviewing specific keystroke movements.
-Another good way to practice is to spend as much time as possible keyboarding online, using practice texts and focusing on accuracy instead of speed.
+Another good way to practice is to spend as much time as possible typing online, using practice texts and focusing on accuracy instead of speed.
 While you can take a typing speed test just to see what your current word per minute (wpm) score is, don't worry about speed right now.
 In fact, for some people it's a good idea to avoid taking any typing test until they get more familiar with all of the keystrokes and finger movements.
 That's because it can be discouraging to get a low score on an online typing test.
 Remember that practice makes perfect, and right now you should be concentrating on getting as much practice time on the keyboard as you possibly can.
 Keep your hands in position on the home row, keep your eyes on the screen instead of the keyboard, and if you want to take a typing test, try for a high accuracy score rather than a high speed score.

 In this lesson, you'll learn the other five number keys on the top row of the keyboard.
 As we said in the last lesson, it's a good idea to learn how to type numbers on the standard QWERTY layout rather than using a numeric keypad.
 If you want to learn how to do numeric data entry or calculations using a keypad, that's something you can do later, after you have all of the basic touch typing principles learned.
-However, you'll probably find it a lot more efficient to type numbers using the keyboard keys instead of the numeric keypad keys when you're keyboarding online on a day-to-day basis.
+However, you'll probably find it a lot more efficient to type numbers using the keyboard keys instead of the numeric keypad keys when you're typing online on a day-to-day basis.

 Here are the finger movements for the numbers 6 through 0 on the QWERTY keyboard: